 - Vehicles to Support the Sanitary Sewer and Storm Sewer Programs and the Municipal Water System: adds \$1.5 million for four combination cleaning vehicles and 1.0 mechanic position to ensure adequate equipment is available to clean the sanitary sewers; adds \$1.2 million to replace outdated vehicles that support the sanitary sewer and storm sewer programs; and adds \$140,000 to replace three vehicles and a trailer to support the Municipal Water System.
-(Special Funds) - Sewer Maintenance Technology and Analytics to Reduce Sanitary Sewer Overflows: makes permanent 4.0 technical and analytical positions to complete the development of a new Computerized Maintenance Management System (CMMS) and begin using the system to more efficiently and effectively maintain the sanitary sewer collection system.
+(Special Funds) - Sewer Maintenance Technology and Analytics to Reduce Sanitary Sewer Overflows: makes permanent 4.0 technical and analytical positions to complete the development of a new Computerized Maintenance Management System (CMMS) and begin utilizing the system to more efficiently and effectively maintain the sanitary sewer collection system.
 (Special Funds) - Water Pollution Control Plant (WPCP) Plant Attendant Staffing: adds 7.0 Plant Attendant positions to create additional points of entry into the WPCP Mechanic classification series and help obtain a qualified candidate pool for existing Plant Operator Trainee, Apprentice Plant Mechanic, Electrician, and Heavy Equipment Operator positions.
 (Special Funds) - ESD Administrative Services Division Oversight: adds 1.0 Division Manager position that will manage the Department's Fiscal, Budget, MIS and new Workforce Planning Section.
-In addition, 1.0 Senior Analyst position will be added on an ongoing basis to assist with workforce planning efforts including recruitments, training and development.
+In addition, 1.0 Senior Analyst position will be added on an ongoing basis to assist with workforce planning efforts including recruitments and training and development.
 (Special Funds) - Solid Waste Code and Contract Compliance Staffing: adds 1.0 Environmental Inspector position to perform code and contract compliance work to monitor multi-family and single-family compliance with Recycle Plus Program requirements.
 (Special Funds) - Recycle Plus Billing Transition Project Staffing and Engineering Support: adds 1.0 Analyst for a three-year period to support the Recycle Plus Billing transition.
 The addition of 2.0 Associate Engineer positions will provide engineering expertise and oversight to ongoing operation needs at the WPCP and Municipal Water.
-(Special Funds) - Rate Changes: increases the Municipal Water System rates by 8% due to the higher cost for wholesale water and increased operating costs.
-No general rate increases are necessary for the Sewer Service and Use Charge Fee, Storm Sewer Service Fee, and Recycle Plus Programs.
+(Special Funds) - Rate Changes: No rate increases are proposed for the Sewer Service and Use Charge Fee, Storm Sewer Service Fee, and Recycle Plus Programs.
+Municipal Water System rates are estimated to increase by 8% due primarily to the higher cost for wholesale water and increased operating costs.